mahmoudhage21/Parallel-LLM-API-Requester/README.md

+# Azure OpenAI Parallel Requests Handler

-The purpose of this code is to make parallel requests to the Azure OpenAI API for chat completions, effectively managing rate limits and ensuring robust error handling.
-It's designed for scenarios where multiple inputs need to be processed simultaneously, reducing the overall time required to obtain responses from the API.
+This project simplifies making parallel requests to the Azure OpenAI API for chat completions of scenarios where one needs to batch process a large number of **prepared prompts simultaneously**.

+This project efficiently manages rate limits and incorporates robust error handling to streamline processing multiple inputs simultaneously.
+Unlike the official OpenAI parallel implementation, which can be complex and cumbersome for beginners, this project offers a simplified, easy-to-understand approach.

+## Example

+For a very simple scenario where the data consists of 100 requests asking simple questions such as `What is 1+1?`, `What is 5+5?`, processing these requests one by one took about 18.6 seconds 🛵.
+However, using the parallel processing method, this time was significantly reduced to approximately 2.6 seconds 🏎️, making it 7 times faster.

+So hit it with more complex requests and larger datasets, and watch this method flexes its muscles, shaving off loads of time and zipping through tasks like a rocket booster 🚀

+## Requirements

+- API key from Azure OpenAI
+- Store the API key in a file named .env `AZURE_OPENAI_API_KEY = <your_token>`

-## Acknowledgments
+## Installation

-This repository utilizes the Azure OpenAI API endpoint provided by the Max Planck Institute for Human Development, Center for Humans and Machines.
-I extend my gratitude for providing the resources that facilitated the development of this repository.

-For more information on their work and further research, please visit their [GitHub](https://github.com/center-for-humans-and-machines) and [official website](https://www.mpib-berlin.mpg.de/chm):

-## Set Up a Virtual Environment as a kernel in Jupyter Notebook (macOS)
+Set up a virtual environment (macOS) as a kernel in Jupyter Notebook by installing the required packages to get started with this project:

-Python version: 3.11.4
 ```bash
 python -m venv myenv